sizious/shenmue-translation-pack/readme.txt

  * Font Utility
    This additional tool was made to edit the in-game fonts (for the menus, subtitles, etc.).

+ * Free Quest Subtitles Editor
+   This tool is the subtitles editor for PAKS files inside the HUMANS.AFS package.
+This format is used almost for dialogues with NPC.

  * IDX Creator
    This stuff allows to re-create correct IDX files corresponding to each AFS.